Napa cabbage: Climate requirements

-Seedbed requirements & sowing
+Seedbed requirements and sowing

 Napa cabbage has very small seeds with a thousand kernel weight of about 2.5 to 2.8 g.
 For professional cultivation it is recommended to use disinfected seeds to prevent onset diseases.
 With the single-grain sowing technique, about 400 to 500 g of seeds per hectare is required; with the normal sowing technique, about 1 kg per hectare.
 If the normal sowing technique is used, the seedlings must be thinned out after two to four weeks.
 The seeds should be deposited 1 to 2 cm deep, with a row width of 40 to 45 cm and 25 to 30 cm distance between the seeds.

 The seedlings can be grown in the greenhouse and then transplanted into the field after two to three weeks.
 Earlier harvest can be achieved with this method.
 Seventy thousand to 80,000 seedlings per hectare are required.
 The transplanting method is normally used for the spring crop and the seeding technique for the fall crop.